ELC/cookiecutter-python-fullstack/README.md

 ### Without Docker

-You will need [invoke](http://www.pyinvoke.org/) to run the project install it by running
+You will need [invoke](http://www.pyinvoke.org/) to run the project, install it by running

 ```
 pip install invoke